mlundine/TransectTools/README.md

 Each function works either on a single shoreline section (SSS) or an entire subregion (RR).
 If you are running the function on an entire subregion, you do not need to specify an SSS.
 There is a checkbox to check if you are running on an entire subregion.

+For a single shoreline section, feed in the folder containing the reference shoreline and reference polygon.

+For an entire subregion, feed in the subregion folder.

 Python>=3.10, geopandas, pandas, gdal, shapely, sys, math, os, numpy, warnings, matplotlib